(I really love this part.)

 (I fully acknowledge my nerdiness.)

 If you have made it this far on my website, you must have decided to go for it!
 Yay, you!
-I am so excited for your homeschool journey.
+I am so excited about your homeschool journey.
 Even if you have been homeschooling for some time, you might not have made a school calendar before, or you might want to tweak how you have done it in the past.

 Why are you making me do this?